 As defined by [W3C-EventSource], security of the EventSource interface for HTTP-based resources is based upon the standard “same-origin policy” security design of the Web.
 The same-origin policy is applicable to browser context applications, for which a specific origin server can be determined, so EventSource data from the same origin can also be trusted under the same-origin policy.
 The user thus implicitly chooses to trust the application by browsing to it at the origin server resource address (Web page that starts the application).

 Prearranged trust relationships, or explicit user consent may apply in other contexts.
 For widget context applications, the ablity to access network resources including via EventSource is based upon declaration of the network domains that the application intends to access, in the widget configuration document as described by [W3C-WARP] for HTTP-based resources, and by additional security framework capabilities for non-HTTP-based resources (e.g. inclusion of API feature URIs in the widget configuration document per [WAC-2.0-Security]).
 For widgets, during widget installation the user is typically informed which APIs and resources the widget has declared a need to access.
 The user is able to provide consent at that time, or later e.g. if an applicable security policy requires a user prompt for each application session or API use.

-The Push API has no effect upon HTTP-based event sources, but does require some considerations for the new event source types defined in this specification.
-This is primarily because the same-origin policy only applies to HTTP-based resources.
-Thus the user’s consent for the application to use content from Push API event sources, and the security of the application in using content from those sources, both require additional measures.
+For the Push API, the cross-origin request processing of EventSource provides the necessary security protection for the user.
+Since the origin of the Webapp is expected to be different from the origin of the Push API Server as described in section 7, in order for the Push API to be accessed by the Webapp, Cross-Origin Resource Sharing [W3C-CORS] is used to authorize the User Agent to establish a the cross-origin connection to the Push API server.
+Mechanisms for managing trust of specific origins for access to Push API services provided by Push Clients or User Agents directly are unspecified, but MAY include user prompts or pre-arranged trust relationships.

+User Agents that support Push API service access via a Push Client or Push Gateway MUST support the establishment of cross-origin EventSource connections.

+If a Push Client or Push Gateway acting as a Push API Server accepts the cross-origin connection for a Push API request, it MUST indicate acceptance the request through the “Access-Control-Allow-Origin:” header as described in section 7.
+Note that if a User Agent acting as a virtual Push API Server accepts the cross-origin connection for a Push API request, its response is implicit in the successful return of a new EventSource object.

 Privacy considerations for implementors of the Push API

-A User Agent MUST NOT provide Push API event source access to browser context applications without the express permission of the user.
-A User Agent MUST acquire consent for permission through a user interface, unless a prearranged trust relationship applies, as described below.
-The user interface for consent MUST include the application’s base URL.
-Those permissions that are acquired through the user interface and that are preserved beyond the current browsing session (i.e. beyond the time when the browsing context is navigated to another URL outside the application) MUST be revocable and a User Agent MUST respect revoked permissions.
+Push Clients and User Agents MUST NOT provide Push API event source access to Webapps without the express permission of the user.
+Push Clients and User Agents MUST acquire consent for permission through a user interface, unless a prearranged trust relationship applies.
+Such user interfaces may be implemented in various ways, e.g. through a popup dialog which is presented by the Push Client or User Agent when a Webapp requests Push API access, through a system setting related to Push API services, or other general privacy-related system settings.

+The user interface for consent MUST include the Webapp’s origin.
+Those permissions that are acquired through the user interface and that are preserved beyond the current browsing session (i.e. beyond the time when the browsing context is navigated to another URL outside the Webapp, or the local EventSource connection is closed) MUST be revocable and, the Push Client or User Agent MUST respect revoked permissions.